Ogediane/Classification-in-R/README.md

 # Classification in R
- Classification analysis using including Naive Bayes, KNN, and Decision Trees on Wisconsin Breast Cancer Database (WBCD) dataset
+ Classification analysis using including Naive Bayes, KNN, and Decision Trees on Wisconsin Breast Cancer Database (WBCD) dataset.